GITMCode/GITM/srcDoc/postprocessing.md

-GITM would create a `csh` script before the introduction of this Python script which is still available. `pGITM` and `PostGITM.exe` use a Fortran backend instead of post_process.py which uses Scipy.
-The Fortran code may be faster than Python.
+GITM would create a `csh` script before the introduction of this Python script which is still available. `pGITM` and `PostGITM.exe` use a Fortran backend instead of post_process.py which is slow.
+The Fortran code should be much faster than Python.

 To access these, run `make POST` from GITM's root folder.
 If this is run before